jeyjelson/Writeups/HTB Bank CTF Writeup/README.md

 ## What I Learned

 - Leveraged Python's `pty.spawn()` to upgrade a raw `www-data` web shell into a fully interactive TTY for the first time, gaining job control and proper terminal handling.
-- Established a reverse shell to a netcat listener, while noting the target flag was directly retrievable through the web shell, making the callback unnecessary in this case.
+- Established a reverse shell to a netcat listener,
-- Abused Burp Suite's Match and Replace rules to rewrite HTTP `302 Found` responses to `200 OK`, defeating the server-side redirect and forcing the hidden support endpoint and its file upload form to render client-side.
+- used Burp Suite's Match and Replace rules to rewrite HTTP `302 Found` responses to `200 OK`, changing the server-side redirect and forcing the hidden support endpoint and its file upload form to render client-side.
 - Performed Linux privilege escalation by identifying and exploiting a world-writable `/etc/passwd`, injecting a crafted root entry, with reference to IppSec's methodology.

 ---